 What to ask when viewing a house?

 Discovering your perfect home involves more than falling in love with its layout or garden.
 It requires diligent questioning and keen observation to uncover the full picture of what your life could look like in your new home.
-Aimed at first-time buyers, real estate investors, and renters, this guide answers 25 essential questions to ask when viewing a house that will give you the knowledge needed to make informed decisions, negotiate better, and fully understand the potential of your next property.
+Asking the right questions can make all the difference when buying a home!

 1. How old is the property?